-For the Cooking from Cookbook Challenge this week, I have another regional special from Andhra, a gravy or curry made with Hyacinth Bean and Black Eyed Pea made with tamarind juice.
-In Andhra Cuisine, the gravy made with tamarind without any lentil is called as Pulusu.
-The sour used in this is mostly from tamarind, however we use tomatoes as well.
+Anumulu, Alasandalu Pulusu is a regional specialty from Andhra, gravy or curry made with Hyacinth Bean and Black-Eyed Pea made with tamarind juice.
+In Andhra Cuisine, the gravy made with tamarind without any lentil is called Pulusu.
+The sour used in this is mostly from tamarind, however, we use tomatoes as well.
 Again the tomato is the local variety, which more sour than the Bangalore Tomato.

-I used fresh Anumulu, which is Mochai in Tamil and Alasandalu (Karamani – Tamil) During the December and January months, we get all fresh beans.
-Our markets are full of Fresh Toor, Mochai, Karamani etc.
+I used fresh Anumulu, which is Mochai in Tamil, and Alasandalu (Karamani - Tamil) During the December and January months, we get all the fresh beans.
+Our markets are full of Fresh Toor, Mochai, Karamani, etc.

 I was surprised that I have yet to blog on this delicacy, which we normally make during this season.
-While I have made some varieties already, the basic pulusu from my Amma’s Kitchen, is missing.
-My aunt who was visiting us from Tirupati, got us these fresh beans and I was asked to make.
+While I have made some varieties already, the basic pulusu from my Amma's Kitchen, is missing.
+My aunt who was visiting us from Tirupati got us these fresh beans and I was asked to make them.
 So instead of the regular Red chili and coriander powder, I added Sambar powder.
-Rest of it is all as how Amma makes.
+The rest of it is all as to how Amma makes.